How To Make A Profit Buying & Selling Websites

 6. Improve the Website

-Once you’ve purchased the site and it’s been transferred to your name it’s time to get to work.
+Once you’ve purchased the site and it’s been transferred to your name it’s time to get to work and prepare for potential buyers.

 Your goal should be to grow your monthly profit as high as possible.
 This may involve doing things like: